madeleinevarda/CoreTech_analysis/README.md

 **Seasonality and Geographic Trends:**

-Typically, February and October underperform compared to the preceding months, while December and January boast high average sales due to the holiday season.
-Notably, in 2020, March sales surged 50% over February, an anomaly not reflecting the usual trend from 2019-2022, where March generally sees a modest increase over February.
+Typically, **February and October underperform** compared to the preceding months, while **December and January boast high average sales** due to the holiday season.
+Notably, **in 2020, March sales surged 50%** over February, an anomaly not reflecting the usual trend from 2019-2022, where March generally sees a modest increase over February.

 When broken down by regions, Latin America shows a distinct pattern from global trends.
-While most regions see a 20-25% increase from November to December during the holiday season, Latin America experiences more modest spikes (10%).
+While **most regions see a 20-25% increase from November to Decembe**r during the holiday season, **Latin America experiences more modest spikes (10%)**.
 Instead, their peak sales occur in April (+20%) and in July (+24%).

 <p align='center'>
 <img width="450" alt="Screenshot 2024-10-26 205923" src="https://github.com/user-attachments/assets/1e9662c4-2f65-4953-8ab9-218034c5fd31">